N1GH7C4P/mapGenerator/readme.md

 Install Love2d.
 Double click on the .love file.

-2) To transpile into javascript for deployment:
+## 2) Or transpile into javascript for deployment:

+Warning: This mode is higly experimental and contains numerous bugs.

 https://kalis.me/building-love2d-games-web-docker/